Recidiviste/dotfiles/.local/bin/README.md

 [perscrot](https://github.com/Recidiviste/dotfiles/blob/master/.local/bin/perscrot) is a useful script that lets you choose if you want to take a screenshot of a window/zone or of the full screen, and if you want to store it into your clipboard or in your directory for screenshots.

+### pmenu.sh
+* Type : `sh`
+* Dependencies : `pmenu`, all the programs launched from the menu

+[pmenu.sh](https://github.com/Recidiviste/dotfiles/blob/master/.local/bin/pmenu.sh) is a menu launched from sxhkd that let me launch some of my most frequent programs.

 ### powermenu
 * Type : `bash`
 * Dependencies : `lock.sh` script, `bspwm` (made for it but changeable)